| A1. | program description |

 #

-rop=r1 # run option r1 to prompt for report disposition
+rop=r1 # run option r1 to promt for report disposition

 # # - might reply with uvlp12, uvlp18, uvlp18L, uvlp13LD, etc